-A no-contest clause (also known as an in terrorem clause) can be included in a Last Will or a Living Trust, and it generally stipulates that if an heir tries to contest any part of the Will or trust, he or she will forfeit their inheritance.
+You can include a no-contest clause (also known as an in terrorem clause) in your Last Will or Living Trust.
+Generally, this type of clause stipulates that if an heir tries to contest any part of your Will or trust, they will forfeit their inheritance.

-Although some people might use them as a way of controlling the lives of their beneficiaries, the main purpose of this clause is to stop your beneficiaries from squabbling over your estate after you pass away.
-The threat of being disinherited is meant to persuade your heirs to accept your last wishes as written instead of fighting for more assets or money.
+Some people use them as a way of controlling the lives of their beneficiaries.
+However, the main purpose of a no-contest clause is to stop your beneficiaries from fighting over your estate after you pass away.
+The possibility of losing one’s inheritance often persuades heirs to accept your last wishes as written instead of fighting for more assets or money.

 That being said, there are still differences from state to state as to how these clauses are accepted or struck down.

-For example, let’s say a father who lives in Florida leaves the residue of his estate to his daughter on the condition that she divorces her husband.
-Knowing such a request would likely warrant a dispute from his daughter, the father also includes a no-contest clause in an attempt to prevent his daughter from refusing his stipulation.
+For example, let’s say a father who lives in Florida leaves his entire estate to his daughter and includes a condition that she divorces her husband and a no-contest clause.

-The daughter might think she’s out of luck, but what she doesn’t know is that Florida is one of the states that doesn’t enforce no-contest clauses in wills and trusts at all.
-So it’s likely that she could take her complaint to court without losing her inheritance.
+Initially, his daughter might think she’s out of luck.
+However, what she doesn’t know is that Florida is one of the states that doesn’t enforce no-contest clauses in wills and trusts.
+So, it’s likely that she could take her complaint to court without losing her inheritance.